It is the mission of the Valley of the Moon Water District to provide its customers with

 Plan Development Process

-The Valley of the Moon Water District is taking the lead on the preparation of their first LHMP in accordance with the DMA 2000 and with professional planning assistance from Wood Environment and Infrastructure Solutions, Inc. (Wood).
+The Valley of the Moon Water District is preparing for the update to the LHMP in accordance with the DMA 2000 and with professional planning assistance from Wood Environment and Infrastructure Solutions, Inc. (Wood).
 The purpose of the LHMP development process is to help reduce the impacts of natural hazards to the District and the community it serves.
 Wood will facilitate the planning process, collect necessary natural hazard data, and perform other technical services, including preparing the risk assessment and LHMP document.

 A planning team, referred to as a Hazard Mitigation Planning Committee (HMPC) will be organized, and will meet on a regular basis, working through varying levels of review, and revision of the following elements of the LHMP: